 Abundant sound deadening material mutes road noise; you'll hear some from the rear tires only if the stereo is off.
 That the stereo has to be on for the navigation system to operate is irritating, a strategy shared with expensive Mercedes vehicles.
 We like that GM vehicles now provide off switches for the daytime running lights and for the inside rearview mirror's auto-dim function.

-Added for 2009 is an available brake controller for trailers with electric brakes (it obviously won't work with surge brakes and may not be compatible with electro-hydraulic disc systems).
-This integrates the brakes on both vehicles for the smoothest, most effective action.
+The available brake controller for trailers with electric brakes (it obviously won't work with surge brakes and may not be compatible with electro-hydraulic disc systems) integrates the brakes on both vehicles for the smoothest, most effective action.

-The GMC Yukon has a comfortable interior that pushes upscale for a truck.
-It offers available power that meets or beats the competition, though it trails in towing capacity.
-The addition of the Hybrid model answers the urban fuel economy issue that has long plagued large SUVs.
+The GMC Yukon has a comfortable interior that pushes upscale for a truck, in a truck chassis that can cope with the worst roads and drivers.
+It offers available power that meets or beats the competition.
+It offers good towing capability among SUVs.
+The addition of the Hybrid model answers the urban fuel economy issue that has long plagued large gasoline-powered SUVs.
 With all its strengths, the Yukon is a strong contender in its class.

 NewCarTestDrive.com correspondent G.R.
 Whale contributed to this report from Los Angeles, with Tom Lankard in Georgia, and Kirk Bell in Chicago.